-Raised on a wholesome diet of books, stories and poetry, Ekaterina Tretiakova (“Kat” to her friends) began writing in school instead of listening to her teachers.
+Raised on a wholesome diet of books, stories and fairy tales, Ekaterina Tretiakova (“Kat” to her friends) began writing in school instead of listening to her teachers.
 With a mother who worked as a librarian and a father who was addicted to reading, she quickly developed a love for language.

 She earned her degree in Professional and Creative Writing from Deakin University, and finished at Honours level.
-In 2012, she was awarded first place in the John Marsden Prize for her short story ‘Poppies’, which led to her first publication in Voiceworks Magazine.
+In 2012, she was awarded the John Marsden Prize for her short story Poppies, which led to her first publication in Voiceworks Magazine.

 She lives in South Gippsland, Australia, with her partner Graeme and their beautiful monster of a cat, Boo.

 Interested in working with me?
 Visit my business site: www.ekaterinawrites.com

 © Ekaterina Tretiakova and Writing on Tangents, 2020.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Ekaterina Tretiakova and Writing on Tangents with appropriate and specific direction to the original content.